Milan, Italy

 We asked expats in Milan what banks they use and there advice about banking.
 They advised:

 "As Milan is the financial capital of Italy, there are a variety of banks available to open an account.
 Some of the most popular banks in Milan are UniCredit, Banco Popolare, Banca Popolare di Milano, Intesa Sanpaolo, UBI Bank and Banca Intesa.
-Many of these banks offer both online and in-person banking services, so you can easily open an account in Milan," wrote a member in Milan.
+Many of these banks offer both online and in-person banking services, so you can easily open an account in Milan," said one expat who made the move to Milan.

 Will I be able to find a job in Milan?